Meeta-star/Feedback-form/README.md

 ## Installation
 This is a simple HTML file.
 No installation is required, just open the file in your preferred browser.

+## 🙋‍♂️ Author
+Made with by Meeta Gulati